 Exit 24 - Most of the Lot is consistently illuminated from the Toll buildings, the Toll Booths, which will go away after the AET goes live and the gore lights.
-Supplemental Lighting should be added in the area of the acceleration entrance(s), of Tandem access to 1-90 Eastbound to ensure motorists can adequately see merging Tandem Lot.
-Power sources at this Interchange can be found at <a href="Part of Part of Par
+Supplemental Lighting should be added in the area of the acceleration entrance(s) of Tandem access to I-90 Eastbound to ensure motorists can adequately see merging Tandem from the Tandem Lot.
+Power sources at this Interchange can be found at Part 7 - Engineering Data, Section 9 and/or Sections 13.

-13.3.1.4 Construction Requirements
+13.3.2.2 Construction Requirements